KylerLimata/kylerlimata.me/content/projects/spherical_pulsation_dampner.md

 +++
-title = "Spherical Pulsation Dampner"
+title = "Spherical Pulsation Dampner" extra.summary = "For my Capstone Project, I collaborated with a partner to develop a spherical fluid pulsation dampner, which dampens fluid pulsations by creating a vortex internally."
 +++

 # Overview

-For my senior design/capstone project, I was part of a two-person team designing a Spherical Fluid Pulsation Dampener.
+For my senior design/capstone project, I worked with a partner to create a prototype Spherical Fluid Pulsation Dampener.
 In industries such as oil and nuclear, the heavy-duty pumps used will create fluid pulsations that can damage equipment downstream.
 A pulsation dampener is meant to prevent such damage by converting these pulsations to a steady flow.
 However, these dampeners rely on moving parts that require maintenance over their lifetime.
 A spherical pulsation dampener, on the other hand, uses internal distributor and receiver plates to passively create a damping effect, eliminating the need for periodic maintainance.
-We developed, 3D printed, and tested a prototype design of this dampener based on prior research.
+We developed, 3D printed, and tested the prototype based on prior research.

 ------